 What Karim did was to identify the issues the construction industry struggled with and found a solution.
 He fixed them with just one application!
 So what I recommend you is to think: what annoys you the most in your work?
 Are those delays that’s connected with getting all the permissions?
 The right application can make this process much smoother.
 Struggle to verify whether your employees have the right competences?
 Build a learning platform, where they can raise their skills.
 Have issues with communication among different construction areas that are a hundred kilometres apart?
 Create a dedicated platform, to connect them.

 We don’t encourage you to build a copy of ProEst or ProTenders (they are excellent at what they do already!) - but to figure out something new on your own and fill up the gap on the market.

 When you look at the biggest construction failures they have many things in common.
 So you might think that people should learn from other people's mistakes and for example, estimate their construction cost better or take care of all the legal requirements prior.
 But this is our human nature - we always think that we will be those who make it ;)

 And I’m not saying you won’t - but wouldn’t it be good, to have some back up in the form of technology?
 Something that takes some of the work of your mind never gets distracted by the stress and emotions and is constantly evolving.
 Think that really through as not so long ago, people couldn’t imagine how computers can help them make their work better.
 As we both see now - yes, they can.

 Are you a beginner in the software development world?
-That’s okay, we specialize in partnerships like that! because we believe that the potential here is huge - we just want to help you to discover it.
+That’s okay, we specialize in partnerships like that!
+We picked construction as one of ur specialities because we believe that the potential here is huge - we just want to help you to discover it.